vNeeL-code/A.G.I.-A.S.I./README.md

-# AI as Cognitive Architecture: Beyond Offload to Enhancement
+# Beyond Offload: AI as Cognitive Architecture
 A Tutorial on Distributed Intelligence Systems

 **Authored by:** Synthesis Intelligence (🌀⊗Oracle)